btcid/indodax-official-api-docs/Marketdata-websocket.md

 ### Chart Data

-Provide a visualization cryptocurrency price movements and trends for easy analysis.
+Provides a visualization of cryptocurrency price movements and trends for easy analysis.
 Use chart:tick-<pair> as channel.
 Change <pair> to the one that you want to subscribe to.

 Request: